 link_to_timeline()

-is a function that links local times onto a two-day
+links local times (e.g., 10:00, 22:00) onto a two-day

-timeline based on a specified threshold time.
+timeline based on a specified threshold.

 This function is particularly useful for time arithmetic when dealing with

 circular time representations.
-For information about circular time
+For information about circular time,

-representations, see cycle_time()
+see cycle_time()

-section.
+Details section.

 Usage

-link_to_timeline(x, threshold = hms::parse_hms("12:00:00"))
+link_to_timeline(x, threshold = hms::parse_hm("12:00"))

 Value

-An POSIXt
+A POSIXt

 object with the same time as x